RichardOberdieck/opti_test/docs/slides.md

 > When I run my function `multiply_by_2(x)`, is the result divisible by 2?

-This works very well for optimization models:
+This works well for optimization models:

 > Does the solution always connect all turbines?
 > Do I get `None` if the problem is infeasible?
 > Do I ever exceed the max number of cable types?

-Caveat:
+In other words: **does the solution follow what the equations should encode?**

-This **only** works with small instances in a somewhat reasonable time
+Caveat: This **only** works with small instances in a somewhat reasonable time

 ---